Dynamics of Local Elasticity During Training of Neural Nets: Introduction

-{\bf {(1)}} In Section \ref{sec:srelkl} we motivate and introduce a new definition of $S_{\rm rel}$ which is tuned to the setup of training a predictor which maps inputs to a probability distribution over a set of finite classes.
+\begin{itemize} \item In Section \ref{sec:srelkl} we motivate and introduce a new definition of $S_{\rm rel}$ which is tuned to the setup of training a predictor which maps inputs to a probability distribution over a set of finite classes.

-{\bf (2)} In Section \ref{sec:conj} we state two conjectures about $S_{\rm rel}$ that we posit to be capturing their importance to neural training dynamics.
-In Section \ref{sec:exp} and Appendix \ref{app:exp} we give evidence towards these conjectures via experimental studies of the dynamics of $S_{\rm rel}$ on synthetic data and ResNet-18 training on SVHN, CIFAR-10 and CIFAR-100.
+\item In Section \ref{sec:conj} we outline our experimental results with both the variants of $S_{\rm rel}$ that we consider.
+In here we shall summarize into a set of hypotheses what our experiments reveal about the behaviour of $S_{\rm rel}$ as a function of time/iterations during the progress of a neural training algorithm.

-{\bf {(3)}} In Section \ref{sec:thm_summary} we outline our theoretical results whereby we isolate certain situations of learning by gradient descent along which the time-evolution of $S_{\rm rel}$ (Definition \ref{def:srel}) can be exactly calculated.
-The structure of these closed form expressions give evidence towards some of the conjectures referenced above.
-The corresponding formal theorem statements and full proofs are given through Sections \ref{sec:disc_features},\ref{sec:relu_ode} and \ref{sec:d_hom} and in Appendices \ref{app:relu} and \ref{proof:d_hom}.
+\item In Section \ref{sec:thm_summary} we outline our theoretical results whereby we isolate certain situations of learning by gradient flow along which the time-evolution of $S_{\rm rel}$ (Definition \ref{def:srel}) can be exactly calculated.
+The structure of these closed-form expressions will give evidence towards the hypotheses stated in Section \ref{sec:conj}.

+\item In Section \ref{sec:svhn} and Appendix \ref{app:exp} we give a comparative study of how our proposed definitions of local elasticity (Definition \ref{def:srel_ce_k}) is better at uncovering a phenomenon of locality in training than (the required natural extensions of) the earlier proposal in Definition \ref{def:srel} to multi-dimensional predictors.
+We demonstrate this via tracking both the definitions in tandem along the iterations of training practical neural nets on standard classification data.

+On the other hand, in Section \ref{exp:reg}, we give experimental studies in the regression setting and point out the ease of interpretation of $\srel$ as defined in Definition \ref{def:srel} as a measure of locality.